 Chapter 9 Survival analysis

 A common form of data in clinical trials is survival (time to event) data.
 Survival outcomes can often be considered as continuous, but are usually quite skewed.
-The issue of censoring requires special techniques for statistical analysis.
+Moreover, the issue of censoring requires special techniques for statistical analysis.

 9.1 Analysis of survival outcomes